 In what would have been a most memorable event, Charles Ludlam (The Ridiculous Theatrical Company, "The Mystery of Irma Vep") was to have directed a production of Shakespeare's ultra bloody "Titus Andronicus" at the New York Shakespeare Festival in Central Park, starring, guess who...
 Vincent Price, thereby fulfilling Vincent's long standing desire to play Shakespeare.
 Unfortunately, Ludlam died during the initial planning stage.

-He was awarded a Star on the St. Louis Walk of Fame on June 25, 1989.
+He was awarded a star on the St. Louis Walk of Fame at 6509 Delmar Boulevard in St. Louis, Missouri on June 25, 1989.

 Price was supportive of his daughter who came out as lesbian, and he was critical of Anita Bryant's anti-gay campaign in the 1970s.

 Sesame Street made a puppet with his likeness, Vincent Twice Vincent Twice, when he found out about it he was ecstatic and considered it a great honor.

 In the 1970s, Tom Baker and Ian Marter attempted to develop a film script which was specifically intended to co-star Price entitled "Doctor Who (1963) Meets Scratchman", which would have been directed by James Hill.
 However, copyright issues prevented this film from ever being realized.